urbit/docs/tutorials/arvo/arvo.md

 This diagram should be read starting from the left and following the arrows.
 Each arrow represents a move where the table connected to the arrow by a dotted line contains some of the information about the `move` such as the `duct` and tag of the `move`.
+It is crucial to note here that for every arrow to the right of the Arvo kernel on the diagram, i.e. where vanes or apps are speaking to one another, actually represents two arrows: one from the caller to the Arvo kernel, and then from the Arvo kernel to the callee.
+The kernel is the intermediary between all communications - vanes and apps do not speak directly to one another.
+We illustrate this with the following diagram:

+(insert diagram)

 ```
 ["" %unix p=%belt //term/1 ~2020.1.14..19.01.25..7556]
 ```
 The first thing that happens is that Unix informs the Arvo kernel that a command has been entered.
-Here is the line of code in `arvo.hoon` that generated the
+Here is the line of code in `arvo.hoon`, found in the [section 3bE core](#section-3be-core), that generated the output:
-output:

 ```hoon
     ~?  !lac  ["" %unix -.q.ovo p.ovo now]